mrled/keymap.click/docs/devnotes.md

 Seems to indicate that my expectation that `getBoundingClientRect` ought to return the _post_ transform values is correct.

+✅ this does seem to work now that I've fixed my canvas size

 ### Should I use transform instead of position relative?